singh-man/books/crackingTheCoding/05_bitManipulation.md

 ```
 When you subtract 1 from a number, you look at the least significant bit.
 If it's a 1 you change it to 0, and you are done.
 If it's a zero, you must "borrow" from a larger bit.
 So, you go to increasingly larger bits, changing each bit from a O to a 1, until you find a 1.
 You flip that 1 to a 0 and you are done.

-Thus, n-1  will look like n, except that n's initial  Os will be 1s in n -1, and n's least significant 1 will be a O in n -1.
+Thus, n-1  will look like n, except that n's initial 0s will be 1s in n -1, and n's least significant 1 will be a 0 in n-1.
 That is:
 ```
 if      n  =  abcdel000
 then  n-1  =  abcde0111